okmatija/Puck/PLAN.md

 # General

+[ ] Review the networking/serialization code, make it support a scaled up phyics world better better e.g., with more simulated bodies?

+[ ] gravity amongst balls
+[ ] Planets for ball?
+[ ] Improve graphics
+[ ] Flip the view for all players
+[ ] Add 3P and 4P options
+[ ] Add some powerups
+  - Add buttons that can be pressed with the ball to turn on/off some effect [ ] Add color and player name customization
 [ ] Add winning conditions
 [ ] Add an option for game mode e.g., best of/first to/rally (high scores)
-[ ] Add color and player name customization
 [ ] Make pausing a quitting the game work better
 [ ] Add a restart button
 [ ] Options to have the window always on top
 [ ] Add Credits
+[ ] Track game stats e.g., rally length, near miss count...

 [x] Add text to all the game settings
 [x] Add a basic menu